AustinAdodo/article_api_java/README.md

 ## Important Notes
 #### Using Dialects for sql lite with the below configurations in your application.properties may not be suitable for mocking and testing,
-#### this is because such in memory databases DO NOT support retrieval of AUTO-INCREMENTED and AUTO-GENERATED ids persisted to sqlite databases.
+#### this is because such in memory (sql lite) databases DO NOT support retrieval of AUTO-INCREMENTED and AUTO-GENERATED ids persisted to sqlite databases.
 ####
 ##### spring.datasource.url=jdbc:sqlite:classpath:datastore.db
 ##### spring.datasource.driverClassName=org.sqlite.JDBC